7 a.m. to 9 p.m. Tuesday at William Floyd High School.

-This increase is below the district’s tax cap limit of 3.4 percent, so a simple majority vote will be required to approve the budget.
-School taxes on an average single-family home would be $6,049.44, a 2.03 percent increase from $5,929.16.
+This increase is equal to the district’s tax-cap limit, so a simple majority vote will be required to approve the budget.
+School taxes on the average single-family home would increase by 2.14 percent, from $5,752.85 to $5,875.83.

 The proposed budget would fund a contractual increase for teachers of 2.4 percent.
 It also would add sixth-grade intramurals, summer school, a guidance counselor, a career and tech education teacher, STEM robotics club equipment, and an elementary intervention teacher.

 - A proposition asks voters for permission to create a new capital-reserve fund for districtwide voter-approved capital projects, including construction, renovations, heating, ventilation and air conditioning replacement and refurbishment of athletic fields.
 There would be no effect on the tax levy, according to the district.District website:

 Three positions are open in the by-seat election.
 Incumbents Robert Guerriero and Anthony Speruta are unopposed.
 Candidates April Coppola and Robin Newberg are running for one seat.
 Terms are three years.

 BACKGROUND: Coppola, 50, is an administrative assistant at Developmental Disabilities Institute.
 A lifelong resident of the district, she has a bachelor’s degree in human services from Empire State College.
 She has served with several organizations, including as treasurer of the William Floyd Community Summit, a community group.
 Coppola has two children attending a district school.